Agalyakarthik/ORCHID-Data-Set/README.md

 Organ Retrieval and Collection of Health Information for Donation (ORCHID)

 Project Overview
-This repository contains data analysis for improving the organ procurement process in the United States.
-By analyzing data from six Organ Procurement Organizations (OPOs), this project aims to identify actionable changes that can increase both the efficiency and equity of organ donation, ultimately expanding transplant opportunities for patients in need.
+This repository contains Exploratory data analysis of the organ procurement process in the United States.
+By analyzing data from six Organ Procurement Organizations (OPOs), this project aims to understand the gap in the organ procurement process.

 Why This Matters
 More than 100,000 patients are currently waiting for organ transplants in the United States.
 Improvements to the organ procurement process can significantly increase the supply of this scarce public resource and improve health outcomes for those waiting.